jfpoilpret/vscode-fastarduino/README.md

 Note that `c_cpp_properties_source.json` is not the actual file expected by the C++ extension; in fact this file is used as a "template" by VSCode FastArduino extension to generate the actual `c_cpp_properties.json` used by C++ extension.

-In the above example, 3 specific properties are defined in the `defines` array:
+In the above example, 4 specific properties are defined in the `defines` array:
 - `${VARIANT}`
 - `${AVR_FREQUENCY}`
 - `${AVR_MCU_DEFINE}`
+- `${DEFINES}` this one will contain any additional defines (set in target configuration) to be passed to the compiler

 These properties will be automatically replaced by the actual values for the selected target.
 This will help the C++ extension parse your code with the correct defines for the target you use.
 You may add your own defines if you need, but you should keep those 3 existing defines here.